-You can buy their pizzas in small, large and as slices.
-There is nothing quite like standing on the boardwalk and chomping on a Louie's slice!
-Their pizza is the closest I've had to the brick-oven pizzas in New York City.
-Though Louie's uses a standard conveyor oven, the pepperoni topping still gets crispy and crunchy, and the crust crackles when you bite into it.
+You can buy Louie’s pizzas in small, large and as slices.
+There is nothing quite like standing on the Boardwalk and chomping on a Louie’s slice – especially if it has pepperoni on it!
+Their pizza is one of the closest I’ve had to the brick-oven pizzas in New York City.
+Though Louie’s uses a standard conveyor oven, the pepperoni topping still gets crispy and crunchy, and the crust crackles when you bite into it.
 Nirvana!
-If you order a slice, they run it back through the oven and all the crispyness comes back.
+If you order a slice, they run it back through the oven and all the crispiness comes back.
+ALWAYS let them run it back through the oven.
+That’s what a Louie’s slice is all about.

-A "grinder" is a sub that's toasted.
-Louie's cheesesteak (and all the variations) is layered with cheese and run through that magic oven.
+A grinder is New England parlance for a sub that’s toasted.
+Louie’s cheesesteak (and all the variations) is layered with cheese and run through that magic oven.
 The bread toasts and adds a great texture and mouth-feel to the sandwich.
-I have never met a piece of slightly burned cheese that I didn't like!
-They don't skimp on the ingredients and the sub...oops, I mean "grinder"... always satisfies.
+I have never met a piece of slightly burned cheese that I didn’t like.
+They don’t skimp on the ingredients and the sub…oops, I mean “grinder”… always satisfies.
 Order the fries well-done.
 I also ask them to push my pizza back on the belt a little bit to give the cheese, pepperoni and crust a little more crunch.

-Louie's Pizza is located at 11 Rehoboth Avenue, on the north side of the street, just a couple of doors down from the huge "Dolle's" sign.
+Louie’s Pizza is located at 11 Rehoboth Avenue, on the north side of the street, just a couple of doors down from the huge “Dolle’s” sign.
 Call 302-227-6002 and Tim or Tony will have your order ready when you get there.
-Click here to see the pizza menu at Louie's.
+Click here to see the pizza menu at Louie’s (unfortunately, it’s a download).
+They also have a mobile version you can download here.
 (L., D.) Price Range: Inexpensive -.